 A tourist on Nantucket might also want to visit Altar Rock, which is reached via a dirt road off the Polpis Road.
 Altar Rock is one of the highest points on Nantucket, and it gives you a good view of the island.
 It also introduces you to Nantucket’s “empty center” — the moors, the dirt roads, etc. — a good area for mountain-bikers, joggers, and walkers.

 Another high point on the island, with a good view, is the steeple of the North Church.
 Pay a small fee, then climb the 94 steps.

 If you want to walk through the moors, visit the Sanford Farm property off Madaket Road (1.5 miles from the junction of Madaket Road and Quaker Road, on the left side of the street); the property is owned by the Nantucket Conservation Foundation.
 A 3-mile trail goes along Hummock Pond to the beach (near Cisco); there are also shorter loops.
-The flat country offers broad vistas, a big sky, and hawks soaring for long periods without flapping their wings.
+The flat country offers broad vistas, a big sky, and soaring hawks.
 The trail is well marked, with signs describing the history and ecology of the area.
 When the trail reaches the beach, you can turn left (east) and walk along the beach for 5 or 6 miles to Miacomet Pond, or to Surfside; or you can turn right (west) and walk a shorter distance to Madaket.

 Another country walk, somewhat shorter, is Tupancy Links (click here for map).
 While the Sanford Farm trail goes to the south shore, Tupancy goes to the north shore, and offers a view of Jetties Beach, etc.